Ten Research-Based Steps To A Happier Life

 First, happier participants spent more time talking to others, unsurprising finding given the social basis of happiness.
 Second, the extent of small talk was negatively associated with happiness.
 And third, the extent of substantive talk was positively associated with happiness.
 So, happy people are socially engaged with others, and this engagement entails matters of substance.

-2) Make sure to have at least five friends you can discuss your problems with.
+2) Have at least 5 friends you can discuss your problems with.

 “National surveys find that when someone claims to have five or more friends with whom they can discuss important problems, they are 60 percent more likely to say that they are ‘very happy.’“